AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Different types of links exist; see the description of the various browsers for more details.

-  You can hide links using a button on the local toolbar.
+  Hide links using a button on the local toolbar.
 This keeps the canvas more readable at the cost of losing information.
 You can also hide only a subset of links.
 Even when links are hidden, if you select a box, boxes linked to it are still highlighted.

-  You can toggle the :guilabel:`straight links` local settings menu in browsers if you prefer to avoid diagonal links.
+  Enable the :guilabel:`straight links` local settings menu in browsers if you prefer to avoid diagonal links.

 * Scrolling